Leo Frank: Immediate reactions

+Later consensus: a miscarriage of justice

 The consensus of researchers on the subject is that Frank was wrongly convicted.
 The Atlanta Constitution stated it was investigating the case again in the 1940s.
-A reporter who visited Frank's widow (she never remarried), Lucille, stated that she started crying when he discussed the case with her.
+A reporter who visited Frank's widow (she never remarried), Lucille, said she started crying when he discussed the case with her.

 Jeffrey Melnick wrote, "There is near unanimity around the idea that Frank was most certainly innocent of the crime of murdering Mary Phagan."
-Other historians and journalists have written that the trial was "a miscarriage of justice" and "a gross injustice", "a mockery of justice", that "there can be no doubt, of course, that ...
-[Frank was] innocent", that "Leo Frank ... was unjustly and wrongly convicted of murder", that he "was falsely convicted", and that "the evidence against Frank was shaky, to say the least".
+Other historians and journalists have written that the trial was "a gross injustice", "a miscarriage of justice", and "a mockery of justice"; that "there can be no doubt, of course, that ...
+[Frank was] innocent"; that "Leo Frank ... was unjustly and wrongly convicted of murder"; that he "was falsely convicted"; and that "the evidence against Frank was shaky, to say the least".
 C. Vann Woodward, like many other authors, believed that Conley was the actual murderer and was "implicated by evidence overwhelmingly more incriminating than any produced against Frank."

 Critics cite a number of problems with the conviction.
 Local newspaper coverage, even before Frank was officially charged, was deemed to be inaccurate and prejudicial.
 Some claimed that the prosecutor Hugh Dorsey was under pressure for a quick conviction because of recent unsolved murders and made a premature decision that Frank was guilty, a decision that his personal ambition would not allow him to reconsider.
 Later analysis of evidence, primarily by Governor Slaton and Conley's attorney William Smith, seemed to exculpate Frank while implicating Conley.

-Websites supporting the view that Frank was guilty of murdering Phagan emerged around the centennial of the Phagan murder in 2013.
-The Anti-Defamation League issued a press release condemning what it called "misleading websites" from "anti-Semites ... to promote anti-Jewish views".
+In modern times, despite strong evidence pointing to Frank's innocence, the case has become a modern focal point for neo-Nazis and antisemites.
+This is partly because it led to the creation of the Anti-Defamation League but also because it fed into antisemitic conspiracy theories claiming Jewish control of the media.
+As a consequence, in recent years a number of websites have been established by white supremacists disputing the prevailing consensus of Frank's innocence.
+On the centenary of the trial, the Anti-Defamation League issued a press release condemning what it called "misleading websites" from "anti-Semites ... to promote anti-Jewish views".